eragusa/Kineccmap/README.md

 the parameters in the preamble of the file.

 run harmonic_solve.py solves an implementation of the equation for the vertical motion in the paper.

+run velo_vert_model.py name-of-dump --- produces a model with velocity, vertical structure, and inclines, and rescale it to obtain a precise mock model of the system